kekyo/prettier-max/README.md

 ## What is this?

-prettier-max is a simple Vite plugin that automatically formats your code with [Prettier](https://prettier.io/) during the build process.
+prettier-max is a very simple Vite plugin that automatically formats your code with [Prettier](https://prettier.io/) during the build process.
 It also includes TypeScript validation to ensure your code is type-safe before building.

 ESLint is complex and often throws its own configuration errors.